What is the left atrium?

 What is the left atrium’s function?
+How does it function?

 The chamber’s main function is to maintain blood flow to the heart.

 Acting as a pump, it continuously passes along oxygen-rich blood entering from the pulmonary veins to the left ventricle (the main pumping chamber) by way of the bicuspid (aka mitral) valve.
-The blood is then pushed into the aorta (our largest artery) via the aortic valve and passes through the body.
+The blood is then pushed into the aorta (the largest artery) via the aortic valve and passes through the body.